 What is commercial auto insurance?

 If you own a vehicle used primarily for business, you may need a commercial auto insurance policy.
-It can cover vehicles used to:
+It can cover vehicles used for these purposes:

 - Your farm-to-table delivery business literally requires that you drive to farms.

-- You’re a traveling pet groomer, and you take your shears skills on the road.
+- You’re a traveling pet groomer, and you drive to meet your furry clients.

 Do I need commercial auto insurance?